Steve Prefontaine: Aftermath

-Eugene's Register-Guard called his death "the end of an era".
+Eugene's Register-Guard called his death "the end of an era."
 At his death, Prefontaine was probably the most popular athlete in Oregon and, along with Jim Ryun, Frank Shorter, Jeff Galloway and Bill Rodgers, was credited with sparking the national running boom of the 1970s.
 An annual track event, the Prefontaine Classic, has been held in his memory since 1975.
 Known as the "Hayward Field Restoration Meet" in its first two years, it was rebranded as the "Bowerman Classic" for 1975 and set for June 7.
 Two days after Prefontaine's death, it was renamed by the Oregon Track Club on June 1, with Bill Bowerman's approval, and the first "Pre Classic" was held six days later.

 During his career, Prefontaine won 120 of the 153 races he ran, and never lost a collegiate (NCAA) track race longer than one mile at the University of Oregon.
 In 2020, SuperWest Sports included Prefontaine in its list of The Greatest Pac-12 Male Track and Field Athletes of All Time.

-Even after Steve Prefontaine's death, the Oregon State Penitentiary run club that Steve Prefontaine helped create still continues to operate and hold races to this day.
-Today, the prison run club hosts 10 races per year that inmates are allowed to sign up for and includes up to 20 outside guests per race.
-Each day of the race holds a 5k race and a 10k race that consists of loops around the prison yard.
-In order to qualify to participate for the run club, an inmate needs to record 18 months of good behavior.
+The Oregon State Penitentiary run club that Prefontaine helped create still continues to operate and hold races.
+The prison run club hosts 10 races per year that inmates are allowed to sign up for and includes up to 20 outside guests per race.
+Each day of the race holds a 5km race and a 10km race that consists of loops around the prison yard.
+To qualify to participate for the run club, an inmate needs to record 18 months' good behavior.